ABOUT

 Photography Books

-The Land of Sunflowers and Steel (Under Contract with Iskra Books, Coming Winter 2025)
+The Land of Sunflowers and Steel: A Visual Exploration of Ukraine on the Eve of War (Under Contract with Iskra Books, Coming Winter 2025)

-Shot in Ukraine in the Fall of 2021, THE LAND OF SUNFLOWERS AND STEEL is a visual exploration of a country on the eve of war.
-Divided into five thematic sections, each spread is structured as sets of diptychs or triptychs meant to generate an aesthetic narrative that blurs time and space, living and dead, progress and decay.
+Based upon fieldwork conducted in Ukraine throughout the Fall of 2021, THE LAND OF SUNFLOWERS AND STEEL is a visual exploration of a country on the eve of war.
+Paired with anthological ethnographic encounters, this multimodal work constructs sets of diptychs or triptychs meant to generate an aesthetic narrative that blurs time and space, living and dead, progress and decay.

 WORDS